Guzpenha/query_variation_generators/README.md

     pip install -r requirements.txt

 ## Steps to reproduce the results
 First we need to generate_weak supervsion for the desired test sets.
 We can do that with the scripts/generate_weak_supervision.py.
-In the paper we test for TREC-DL ('msmarco-passage/trec-dl-2019/judged') and ANTIQUE ('antique/train/split200-valid'), but any IR-datasets (https://ir-datasets.com/index.html) can be used here.
+In the paper we test for TREC-DL ('msmarco-passage/trec-dl-2019/judged') and ANTIQUE ('antique/train/split200-valid'), but any IR-datasets (https://ir-datasets.com/index.html) can be used here (as TASK).

     python ${REPO_DIR}/examples/generate_weak_supervision.py
         --task $TASK \